Enigmatic-Smile/docs/offers/README.md

        }'
 ```

-### Required parameters
+### Required Parameters

 There are a number of required parameters for the Offer to be created:
+* `countryCode`: where the offer will be available.
 * `name`: the name of your offer.
+* `brandId`: of the brand presenting the offer.
 * `publisherId`: this is your Fidel `accountId`.
-* `brandId`: of the brand presenting the offer.
 * `startDate`: of the offer.
 Any time added to the startDate will be local to the location.
-* `countryCode`: where the offer will be available.
-* `type`: `name`: Valid names are `amount` or `discount`.
+* `type: name`: valid names are `amount` or `discount`.
-* `type`: `value`: Numeric value of the discount.
+* `type: value`: numeric value of the discount.

 An offer with the type `amount` will use the currency of the indicated country, and apply the value as the amount of savings (for example: £25 off).
 The type `discount` applies the value as a percentage savings (for example: 25% off).

 ### Optional Parameters

+* `activation: enabled`: if set to `true`, the offer requires to be activated on cards. **Please read the section below on Offer Activation before using this parameter.**
+* `activation: qualifiedTransactionsLimit`: number of transactions to qualify after each offer activation.
+Default is 1.
+* `daysOfWeek`: is an array of numbers 0-6 to indicate the days of the week.
+0 = Sunday, 1 = Monday, etc.
-* `endDate` to automatically end the offer.
+* `endDate`: to automatically end the offer.
 Time is set to local time.
-* `daysOfWeek` is an array of numbers 0-6 to indicate the days of the week.
-0 = Sunday, 1 = Monday, etc.
-* `minTransactionAmount` The minimum transaction amount (example: "Save 25% on purchases over £50")
-* `maxTransactionAmount` the maximum transaction spend for an offer.
+* `maxTransactionAmount`: the maximum transaction spend for an offer.
 Example: "Save 25% on purchases over £50, save 40% on purchases over £100" the first offer would have a maxTransactionAmout of £100.
+* `minTransactionAmount`: The minimum transaction amount (example: "Save 25% on purchases over £50")
-* `returnPeriod` Indicates a period for returns before the refund is applied.
+* `returnPeriod`: number of days before a transaction qualifies for the offer.
-* `activation` `false` (the default value) allows any linked card to participate in the offer.
-If set to `true`, the offer requires the card to be entered into the offer. *CAUTION* please read the section below on Activated offers before using this parameter.

 Check out the [Offer API Reference](https://reference.fidel.uk/v1/reference#create-offer) for more detailed documentation about available Offer API endpoints.